ComputationalAgingLab/computational_aging_course/dyn/complex_systems.md

 Is the living organism the **complex** dynamical **network** of interacting elements acquiring discrete **emergent** states through the **canalization**, forming modules experiencing loss of **resilience** through the loss of **complexity** during aging and approaching its **critical transition** point ultimately falling in the death state? - the question is open for You!

-Aging biology is, in particular, so challenging because of the absense of longitudinal high dense data: chemical signals are not so easy for measurement like electrical signals in neurons, moreover, data quality is rather poor frequently.
+Aging biology is, in particular, so challenging because of the absense of longitudinal high dense data: chemical signals are not so easy for measurements like electrical signals in neurons, moreover, data quality is rather poor frequently.

 Complex systems framework do not answer directly what molecule or intervention will repair the system by getting it back to the equilibrium state, but rather provide a useful methodology to evaluate this state and more precisely measure, control and study effects of any new molecules used for treatment.
 It also may point to what essential components of the system undergoes changes that manifest itself as aging.
 Might it be a extracellular matrix degradation, genomic instablility or mitochondrial disfunction?
 What system state parameter may unequivocally indicate loss of resilience and explain the reason of the loss.
 How can we define those elements of the system which contribute more to aging? - these are open questions.
-What we can now is to make your dynamical systems intuition deeper in the next section.
+What we can do now is to make your dynamical systems intuition deeper in the next section.

 ## Credits
 This text prepared by [Dmitrii Kriukov](https://scholar.google.com/citations?user=Wo9H1f4AAAAJ&hl=en).